gizmolab10/help.webseriously/actions/organize.md

 ![[edit-tools.png]]

 Eventually you want to move ideas around and add new ones.
-The organing tools are available in a circular palette (as above).
-It appears on a selected item when you tap the back-quote key (\`), usually located to the left of the numeral 1 key.
+The organizing tools for doing that are available in a circular palette.
+It appears on a selected item (as above) when you tap the back-quote key (\`).
+That key is usually located to the left of the numeral 1 key.
+Here is what those seven buttons do:

 - 'X' button in the center: dismiss the palette.
 - Trash can button: **delete** the item.